Spontaneous wave formation in stochastic self-driven particle systems: Solving the model

-with $1_{2N}$ denoting the identity matrix acting on $\R^{2N}$. \end{proof} As $Z$ is a gaussian process, it is completely characterized by its expectation and covariance structure.
+\end{lemma} The proof of Lemma \ref{lemma1} belongs to the classical literature of Ornstein-Uhlenbeck processes.
+See \cite{Revuz2013} for a general review.
+As $Z$ is a Gaussian process, it is completely characterized by its expectation and covariance structure.
 Based on the formulas of this section we can express all desired (statistical) quantities in terms of the characteristic function and hence its mean and covariance structure.